isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 that can be easily generalised to all flags.
 This makes them ignored even in places where plates would generally be included, explaining their general obscurity among the public.

+All boards must be centred on the pole.
+Furthermore, they must have the same separation, usually ⁹⁄₁₄₄ of the height of the banners.

 # Making a flag #
 Unlike Earthling (Western) flags,